sachaamm/unity-http-listener/README.md

 ## Controllers and Routes
 A controller is dispatching RestRoutes which can be HttpResponseTemplate or Task<HttpResponseTemplate>.
-A controller is labelled by the attrbute [MyApiController].
+A controller is labelled by the attrbute **[MyApiController]**.
-A controller's route is labelled by the attribute [MyRestRoute] UnityHttpListener is injecting all controllers routes with [reflection](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/reflection) and this is why we use attributes to label routes and controllers.
-Methods are called from a separate thread, this means that you cannot use GameObject/MonoBehaviour references out from main thread.
+A controller's route is labelled by the attribute **[MyRestRoute]** UnityHttpListener is injecting all controllers routes with [reflection](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/reflection) and this is why we use attributes to label routes and controllers.

+## MainThread vs ControllerThreads
+Methods are called from a separate thread, this means that you cannot use GameObject/MonoBehaviour references directly out of the main thread.
 Check ExampleController -> GameObjectsInSceneCount() to understand how this issue is avoided.

 ## Fork me !